Generalized modeling of empirical social-ecological systems: Introduction

-We first review the mathematical foundations and basic procedure of generalized modeling.
-We then describe how generalized modeling can be applied to empirical social-ecological systems.
-The modeling process begins with model construction, through model conceptualization, formalization into a generalized model, and parameterization.
+We first describe how to construct a generalized model of an empirical social-ecological system, including the advantages that generalized modeling confers over conventional dynamical models.
 Using the Baltic cod fishery case as an example, we describe the particular advantages and challenges involved in applying generalized modeling to empirical social-ecological systems.
-We then introduce several analyses that can be applied to a generalized model, the application of some of which are described here for the first time in detail.
+We then introduce several methods that can be used to analyse a generalized model of an empirical social-ecological system.
+Some of these methods are described here for the first time in detail.
 Finally, we reflect broadly on our experience using generalized modeling for the Baltic cod fishery case study and the potential of generalized modeling for empirical social-ecological systems more broadly.